jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Once you realize humans must evolve like any other creature, but that we can't evolve biologically, this new philosophy falls into place: technological evolution is the plot of human existence.
 But the stories that connect us to good tools also keep us loyal to old ones.
 Therefore we're often masked from the fact constant technological evolution is our pathway to success.

-This is the first new political philosophy written after evolution is a well researched fact.
-It validates everyone's frontline pain, puts standards on authority so we can freely evolve our body politic proactively via the invention and democratization of technology in an open competition that lets anyone mix and match their tools to find their niche.
+This is the first political philosophy written after evolution is a well researched fact.
+It validates everyone's frontline pain.
+The person paying a bill, driving a car, using a medication is the pain receptor of the body politic.
+Their pain determines what tool, technique, or policy best solves a problem, not their boss, teacher, or pundit who has the incentive to delay evolution for their personal gain.
+All other lifeforms in Nature have the  ability to mix and match their tools and techniques to find their niche.
+They can each freely evolve and so must we to update our body politic to the Internet Age.

 We can't speak a word of polar bear, but we understand how they get resources.
 We thus understand the fate of a bulky, white, and flesh eating predator in a melting environment.

 The stepmother is the polar bear, she just doesn't want anyone to realize that.
 She could work to better herself, drop old techniques and tools to get her daughters married to the prince, but since the choice is hers, she opts for the easier method to antagonize the evolution of her competitors with force and fake stories.
-Her politics is a public face of honesty and hard work, but a private truth of subverting the natural selection of evolution.
+Her politics is a public face of honesty and hard work, but a hidden truth of subverting the natural selection of evolution.

-Conservatives and Progressives are both the polar bear.
-They won't evolve...

 We have biology that says survive at all cost, but we prosper via with technology that lives according to its own Life cycle.
 There is thus many stepmothers in our body politic.

-By the same token, you don't need to speak English to understand the yellings fest of today's ideological politics.
+So, you don't need to speak English to understand the yellings fest of today's ideological politics.

 Today's ideologies are born in Industrial Age.
 Their way of life is based around industrial technology like broadcast radio and television, school libraries and lecture halls, transportation by car or truck, suburban housing, and so on down the mass-marketing list.
 All these one-size fits all adaptations are past their shelf-life and are no longer levers of power empowering users to climb ladders in the game of evolution.

-Their tools can't solve real pain, so their public philosophies/ideologies argue and lay blame in an all out effort to avoid starting a new game of chutes and ladders.
+Their tools can't solve real pain, so their public philosophies/ideologies argue and lay blame on "lazy unions" or "greedy business" in an all out effort to avoid starting a new game of chutes and ladders.

 Evolution doesn't care about our ideological stories anymore than the polar bears.
 Life needs lifeforms that harvest enough energy to procreate.
 Losers get ejected from the game board.
 Like the Germans looking at Caesar's bridge, we're mystified and scared by Internet Age technology.
 We don't understand how it will change our society.
 We can look at the bridge, walk over the it, but we're still so scared of high-speed internet, augmented reality, artificial intelligence we scream "our jobs are at threat" as if ladders should scare us.
 There isn't even a field of study (yet) to learn how technological evolution morphs humans to its requirements.